laravel-hyperf/laravel-hyperf.com/README.md

 ## Contributing

-Contributions are always welcome; to keep things organized, bug reports and pull requests should be done on the [GitHub project](https://github.com/swooletw/hyperf-packages/issues).
+Contributions are always welcome; to keep things organized, bug reports and pull requests should be done on the [GitHub project](https://github.com/laravel-hyperf/components/issues).

+## Credits

+This documentation heavily references the [Laravel documentation](https://laravel.com/docs).
+We thank the Laravel team for their excellent work in creating and maintaining such comprehensive documentation.